eliasmagn/ngrproxyofo/README.md

 script will create serveral directories under /var/www/

 if you use external drives append your config or change script!

+the script will always assume www.domain.ltd as second subdomain

 http and asks for https